marekszczepansky/aop-throwsafe/readme.md

 }
 ```

-## Handling exceptions by bean associated with a bean type
+## Handling exceptions by a bean associated with a bean type

 This and following examples uses a bean of developer's choice to handle an exception.
 This makes handler implementation loosely coupled to its usage.

-Your bean don't need to implement interface exception handling in favor of annotate class with `@ThrowSafeWith`.
+Your bean don't need to implement an interface in favor of annotate class with `@ThrowSafeWith`.
 An exception handling bean have to implement interface `ThrowSaveableWith`.
 A method have to be annotated with  `@ThrowSafe`.